mitre/saf-training-lab-environment/README.md

 ***Docker Container Restart May be Needed***

-Occasionally, you may have to restart your Docker containers.
-To do this:
+Occasionally, you may have to restart your Docker containers:

 1. Run: `docker ps`
 2. If your containers are not running, then just run: `build-lab.sh`